Ahmed Jibril: Break from the PFLP

-In 1968 Jibril broke away from the PFLP because of disputes over the more revolutionary Marxism advocated by Habash and Nayef Hawatmeh.
-He formed a new organization, the pro-Syrian "The Popular Front for the Liberation of Palestine - General Command" (PFLP-General Command).
+In 1968, Jibril broke away from the PFLP because of disputes over the more revolutionary Marxism advocated by Habash and Nayef Hawatmeh.
+He formed a new organization, the pro-Syrian "The Popular Front for the Liberation of Palestine – General Command" (PFLP-General Command).

 Jibril never wavered from his belief that Palestine could only be liberated through military attrition.
 He joined George Habash and other splinter groups which opposed negotiations with the Israeli government.
 He launched a variety of inventive attacks, including the "Night of the Gliders" on 25 November 1987.

 Leader of PFLP-GC

 Samuel Katz's Israel vs. Jibril distinguishes the PFLP-GC and Jibril's strategy from the rest of the Palestine Liberation Organization (PLO) by its emphasis on military training and equipment, and not on declarations and publicity stunts.
 This caused the group to fail to make a significant mark on the public debate.
 Since 1994's Oslo Accords, support for the PFLP-GC dwindled among Palestinians.

 On 7 May 2001, the Israeli Navy seized a Palestinian boat filled with heavy weapons in the port of Haifa.
 Jibril is believed to have been behind the shipment of weapons, which were bound for the Gaza Strip.

-During the Syrian civil war, the PFLP-GC helped the Syrian Army to fight the Syrian rebels in and around Yarmouk Camp – a district of Damascus that is home to the biggest community of Palestinian refugees in Syria.
+During the Syrian Civil War, the PFLP-GC helped the Syrian Army to fight the Syrian rebels in and around Yarmouk Camp – a district of Damascus that is home to the biggest community of Palestinian refugees in Syria.
 Several members of the PFLP-GC's central committee opposed this alliance with the government and resigned in protest.
 By 17 December 2012, the rebels, which included Palestinians, had won control of Yarmouk.
 Jibril fled Damascus, reportedly for the Mediterranean city of Tartous.
 Palestinian left-wing groups—including the PFLP—berated Jibril and the PFLP-GC.
 One PFLP official said that Jibril "does not even belong to the Palestinian Left.
 He is closer to the extremist right-wing groups than to revolutionary leftist ones".
 On 18 December, the Palestinian National Council (PNC) denounced Jibril, saying it would expel him over his role in the conflict.

-In a 17 February 2017 Al Mayadeen TV interview, the subject expressed his hope that the Iranian military with others would fully back the future Palestinian war against Israel.
+In a 17 February 2017, Jibril did an interview with Al Mayadeen and expressed his hope that the Iranian military with others would fully back the future Palestinian war against Israel.

+Talal Naji succeeded Jibril as the secretary-general of the PFLP-GC.